Baked Pesto Chicken

 How to Make Baked Pesto Chicken

-1. Spread pesto overtop of chicken breasts.
+- Spread pesto over the chicken breasts.
 You don’t need to completely cover the breasts with pesto, but spread it evenly.

 I recommend shredding a fresh block of cheese — it melts better than bagged shreds.

-1. Add a layer of tomatoes.
-Bake in preheated oven for 25 minutes.
+- Add a layer of tomatoes.
+You don't need to cover the casserole dish.
+Just bake in the preheated oven for 25 minutes.

-1. Once it comes out of the oven, give it a little sprinkle of fresh basil and salt and pepper and serve.
-It's fabulous on its own or with whatever side dishes you like.
-That's it!
+- Once it comes out of the oven, garnish with some fresh basil and salt and pepper and serve.

 We absolutely LOVE this recipe!
 We love the flavors and the final result.